pgugger/TranscriptomeAnalysis/Exercise3.md

 ### Defining gene expression modules

 Now we will define gene expression modules based on hierarchical clustering of the *genes* (not samples) in a very particular way.

-The WGCNA method selects the threshold for constructing the network based on the scale-free topology of gene co-expression networks.
-This method constructs the network for several thresholds and selects the threshold which leads to a network with scale-free topology.
-Moreover, the WGCNA method constructs a weighted network which means all possible edges appear in the network, but each edge has a weight which shows how significant is the co-expression relationship corresponding to that edge.

-Co-expression networks are defined as "undirected, weighted gene networks.
+Co-expression networks are "undirected, weighted gene networks.
 The nodes of such a network correspond to gene expression profiles, and edges between genes are determined by the pairwise correlations between gene expressions.
 By raising the absolute value of the correlation to a power [>1], the weighted gene co-expression network construction emphasizes high correlations at the expense of low correlations" [(Langfelder & Horvath 2008)](https://doi.org/10.1186/1471-2105-9-559).
-The [soft  thresholding  power](https://doi.org/10.2202/1544-6115.1128) is a key aspect of what makes the co-expression network weighted, hence **W**GCNA.
+The [soft  thresholding  power](https://doi.org/10.2202/1544-6115.1128) is a part of what makes the co-expression network weighted, hence **W**GCNA.
 Thus, we first need to define this value.
 This weighted network is called the "adjacency matrix".
 The adjacency matrix is then converted to another similarity matrix called the "topological overlap matrix", which helps minimize noise and spurious correlations.
 This, in turn, is then converted to a dissimilarity measure for use in hierarchical clustering.
 The resulting clustering dendrogram provides a framework for defining modules with various criteria to define minimum module size (number of genes) and cutoff points on the dendrogram.
 More information on these steps below.
 Let's start with choosing the soft threshold power.

 `WGCNA` includes a function to choose the "best" value for the soft threshold power based on the criterion of approximate "scale-free topology."
 Scale-free topology is an observed phenomenon in biological networks in which the probability that a node is connected with another node decays as a power law.
 The function evaluates a series of user-defined powers and returns a set of network indices to help choose the best value.